mibohl/2024_Evolution_Suisse/docs/documentation/protocols.md

 For co-transformations with two accessory plasmids:
 1. Thaw competent S2060 cells on ice
-2. pre-mix 200 ng of the two accessory plasmids in an equimolar ratio
+2. Pre-mix 200 ng of the two accessory plasmids in an equimolar ratio
 3. Add 50 μl of competent cells
 4. Continue at step 3 above